alan-turing-institute/climate-informatics-2024-ae/docs/details/timeline-process.md

 * Expression of interest (Authors): Mon 28 June
 * Expression of interest (Reviewers): Sun 1 September
 * Artifact platform opening: Mon 2 September
-* Artifact submission (extended deadline): Thu 19 September
+* Artifact submission (extended deadline): Thu 3 October
-* Start of review phase: Mon 23 September
+* Start of review phase: Mon 7 October
-* Further clarifications until Thu 24 October
+* Further clarifications until Thu 7 November
-* Final decisions sent to authors: Fri 25 October
+* Final decisions sent to authors: Fri 8 November

 # Process
 The evaluation process uses an optional, lightweight single-blind system.
 Authors and Reviewers will be added to [the HotCRP system of the CI2024 Artifact Evaluation](https://ci2024-artifacts.hotcrp.com/), and the authors will submit their artifacts to the system.